 Debt consolidation or refinancing is the process of combining all of your debts into one account.
 When done right, this strategy would allow a one-income household to save money and make monthly payments more manageable.
 Balance transfer cards and loan options can be used for consolidating or refinancing.

-4) Managing Your Finances and Spending Differently With One Income
+4) Managing Your Finances and Spend Money Differently With One Income

 Switching to living on one income in a two-income world can be challenging.
 And you may find that there is an adjustment period for those who may not be used to frugal living.